 \section{Conclusions}

-We proposed a concept of a cryogenic source of atomic tritium based on a pulsed RF discharge below 1~K, a technique successfully used to obtain large fluxes of atomic hydrogen.
-We expect an enhanced dissociation rate due to contributions of electrons resulting from the $\beta$-decay of T. Working with T requires to prevent the interaction of atoms with the walls where they adsorb and recombine, even if a superfluid helium film is used.
+We propose a concept of a cryogenic source of atomic tritium based on a pulsed RF discharge below 1~K, a technique successfully used to produce large fluxes of atomic hydrogen.
+We expect an extra enhancement of the dissociation rate due to contributions of electrons resulting from the $\beta$-decay of T. Working with T requires to prevent the interaction of atoms with the walls where they adsorb and recombine, even if a superfluid helium film is used.
 We suggest using a buffer gas cooling technique to provide a thermal link between atoms and the walls without physical contact.
 The atoms are expelled from the walls by magnetic field gradients.
 Thermal contact via the buffer gas may be easily adjusted by small changes in the temperature distribution in the gas transfer line.
-Optimal geometry and operating parameters may be found in experimental tests of the source prototype.
-We evaluate that the fluxes of T atoms exceeding $10^{15}$~s$^{-1}$ can be reached at temperatures of $\sim100$~mK, optimal for magnetic trapping and other experiments with the beams of slow D and T atoms.
+Optimal geometry and operating parameters may be found in experimental tests of a source prototype.
+We evaluate that the fluxes of T atoms exceeding $10^{15}$~s$^{-1}$ can be reached at temperatures of $\sim200$~mK, optimal for magnetic trapping and other experiments with the beams of slow D and T atoms.